tum-ens/urbs/README.md

 # URBS

-URBS is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimisation model for capacity expansion planning and unit committment for distributed energy systems.
-Its name, latin for city, stems from its origina as a model for optimisation for urban energy systems.
-Since then, it has been adapted to multiple scales from neighbourhoods to to continents.
+URBS is a [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimisation model for capacity expansion planning and unit commitment for distributed energy systems.
+Its name, latin for city, stems from its origin as a model for optimisation for urban energy systems.
+Since then, it has been adapted to multiple scales from neighbourhoods to continents.

 ## Features